 At one of the most tender times of your life, you probably want to feel accepted and heard when working with a lactation specialist.
 I offer gentle support through careful and thorough listening about what matters to you.
 I draw on a whole variety of approaches I've integrated over the 17-plus years I've been working in lactation.
 Your preferences and needs guide the choices we make together.

 I've often thought about why I do what I do.
-After all, I made a very conscious choice to become an IBCLC — it's not the kind of profession you just kind of fall in to!
-What's really, really important to me is supporting moms in the kindest way I can, so that moms feel good both physically and mentally so their babies can be happy and healthy.
-I do this by taking the time to listen to what mothers have to say and by offering individualized solutions focused on mothers' lactation concerns.
+After all, I made a very conscious choice to become an International Board-Certified Lactation Consultant (an "IBCLC") — it's not the kind of profession you just fall into!
+What's really, really important to me is supporting mothers and babies kindly and sensitively to help them both feel better.

 I help mothers with such issues as:

 During the initial consultation, I will ask you about your breastfeeding goals.
 I will take a detailed history of your own health and of your baby’s and will invite you to feed your baby so I can observe the issue(s) you are facing.
 All of this is to uncover the causes of your/your baby’s current issue(s).

 Using this information and keeping your goals in mind, I will create a detailed care plan with suggested effective strategies you can use going forward.
 I'll ask you for your feedback to make sure you think this plan meets your goals and feels feasible to you.
 With your OK, I will send a report to your baby’s pediatrician and other health professionals you consult.
 Finally, I will encourage you to stay in touch with me (by text, phone, email) until you feel good about how things are going.